Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Plus, you never know, when trying a new activity, you might find a new hobby, hidden talent, or even a new circle of friends.

-To get started with some of these activities or to try others, you might like to sign up to Rest Less Events for free.
+To get started with some of these activities or to try others, you might like to sign up to Rest Less Events.
 Here, you can try low impact classes such as Tai Chi, yoga, and Pilates – and even get involved in dance workouts led by Mr Motivator himself.

 There are also plenty more suggestions for ways to stay active on the fitness and exercise section of our website.